alisonburgers/IV-Filter-Extension/README.md

 A Chrome Extension package for IV filtering on londonpogomap.com

+Update:
+Thanks to the amazing work from @DreaMin, the extension has seen huge improvement on accuracy and performance!

 Disclaimer:
-alisonburgers is not responsible for any damage or lost caused by the inaccuracy of any information.
+The creators are not responsible for any damage or lost caused by the inaccuracy of any information.

 Download instructions: